swcarpentry/make-novice/01-intro.md

 a 1308 2.30565838181
 ~~~

+We can see that the file consists of one row per word.
 Each row shows the word itself, the number of occurrences of that
 word, and the number of occurrences as a percentage of the total
 number of words in the text file.

-As another example:
+We can do the same thing for a different book:

 ~~~ {.bash}
 $ python wordcount.py books/abyss.txt abyss.dat